FrederickMappin/CADD_Query_ChEMBL/README.md

 Originally adapted from [dataprofessor](https://github.com/dataprofessor/code/blob/master/python/CDD_ML_Part_1_Bioactivity_Data_Concised.ipynb)

 ## Brief Example Dataset & Project Description:
 Diseases associated with RIPK1 gene mutations primarily involve disrupted regulation of cell death (necroptosis and apoptosis) and dysregulated inflammation.
 These can lead to a wide range of conditions, from autoimmune diseases to neurodegenerative disorders and cancer.
-We query the ChEMBL database to obtain information regarding bioactivity.
+We query the ChEMBL database to obtain information regarding chemical bioactivity of RIPK1.

 ## Select Example Outputs: